adjust/dev-docs/docs/android/configuration/deep-linking.md

 You can configure the Adjust SDK to call a delegate function when it receives a deferred deep link.
 This delegate function receives the deep link as a **string** argument.

-If you want the delegate function to open the deep link, return `true` in your delegate function.
+If you want to open the deep link, return `true` in your delegate function.
 If you don't want to open it, return `false`.

 :::{include} /android/reference/AdjustConfig/setup.md
 :start-after: setOnDeeplinkResponseListener snippet